-- Word Cloud – See how many times the same word is used by the class when they’re expressing opinions.
+- Word Cloud – See how often the class uses the same word when they’re expressing opinions.

 - Rating scale – Present statements on a sliding scale and get students to rate agreement from 1 to 5.

-- Open-ended question – Let students have freedom over expressing their opinions on a topic.
+- Open-ended questions – Let students have the freedom to express their opinions on a topic.

 Step #2 – Create the Teams and Determine the Roles

-With the topic in the bag, the next step is to form the 2 sides who will be discussing it.
+With the topic in the bag, the next step is to form the 2 sides discussing it.
 In debating, these sides are known as the affirmative and the negative.

 - Team Affirmative – The side agreeing with the proposed statement (or voting ‘yes’ to the proposed question), which is usually a change to the status quo.

-- Team Negative – The side disagreeing with the proposed statement (or voting ‘no’ to the proposed question) and wanting to keep things the way they’re done at the moment.
+- Team Negative – The side disagrees with the proposed statement (or voting ‘no’ to the proposed question) and wants to keep things the way they’re done.

 Actually, 2 sides are the bare minimum you need.
-If you have a large class, or a sizeable number of students who aren’t fully in favour of the affirmative or the negative, you can expand the learning potential by expanding the numbers of teams.
+If you have a large class or a sizeable number of students who aren’t entirely in favour of the affirmative or the negative, you can expand the learning potential by expanding the number of teams.

-- Team Middle Ground – The side wanting to make some changes to the status quo, but still keep some things the same.
+- Team Middle Ground – The side wants to change the status quo but still keeps some things the same.
 They can refute points from either side and try to find a compromise between both.

 Tip #1 💡 Don’t punish fence-sitters.
-While one of the reasons to have a student debate is to make learners more confident in voicing their opinions, there will be times in their lives when they’re genuinely in the middle ground.
-Let them occupy this stance, but they should know that it’s not a ticket out of the debate.
+While one of the reasons to have a student debate is to make learners more confident in voicing their opinions, there will be times when they’re genuinely in the middle ground.
+Let them occupy this stance, but they should know it’s not a ticket out of the debate.

 The rest of your class will comprise the judges.
 They will listen to each point in the debate and will score each team’s overall performance depending on the scoring system you set out later.

-As for each speaker’s roles in their teams, you can set these how you like.
-One popular format amongst student debates in class is the one used in British parliament:
+As for each speaker’s team roles, you can set these how you like.
+One popular format amongst student debates in class is the one used in the British parliament: